-Don’t skip the sour cream or skyr.
+Don’t skip the sour cream.
 “Sour cream” is cream that has been soured and thickened with lactic acid bacteria, which gives it a tangy flavor that adds depth to baked goods.
 The fat also adds richness and tenderness, making treats like cakes and muffins fluffier when made with sour cream.
 Don’t go low fat here, full fat sour cream is absolutely the play.
-You can swap in vanilla bean skyr for the sour cream because it’s so rich and creamy!

 Grease and flour your bundt cake really well.
 There’s nothing worse than having your cake stick to your bundt pan!
 To avoid that, use a high-quality nonstick bundt pan.
 I also spray my bundt pan liberally with nonstick spray and then dust the pan with flour.
 This ensures that the cake releases from the pan perfectly every time.